About Life Insurance

 “A term life insurance policy” is a life insurance policy that expires after a set number of years.
 The term is customizable, and you can choose between 10, 15, or 20 years, or even a specific age, such as the age you plan to retire.
 You’ll make a payment every month, and if you die before the policy expires, the insurance company will pay out a predetermined lump sum of money to your beneficiary, tax-free.

 If, however, the policy reaches the end of its term and you haven’t died, the policy expires, and there is no payout.
 This final detail is why term insurance is cheaper than permanent insurance.
-Term insurance is a good choice for young Canadians who don’t have a significant amount of savings yet but have a lot debt and living expenses that would need to be paid for if they were to die unexpectedly.
+Term insurance is a good choice for young Canadians who don’t have a significant amount of savings yet but have a lot of debt and living expenses that would need to be paid for if they were to die unexpectedly.

 If you’re part of a married or common-law couple, and you have large debts (like a mortgage) that you’d like to insure, you can take advantage of term policies that are only available to couples: